philipds2/BIO365-1/Assignment-2/README.md

 13. Please write a function called `repeatYourself` that accepts two arguments: 1) a string and 2) an integer.
 Your function *should* use a `for` loop to print the first value as many times as indicated by the integer (each on a separate line).

+### Testing your code

+Let's say you want to test the 5.R script that you just created using the test script that I have provided for that problem (Tests/5.R).
+You can do this at the command line using the following command:

+Rscript Tests/5.R

+Then you can check to see whether your output is the same as the expected output.

 ### Submitting the assignment

 After you complete the problems, *commit* and *push* your answers to GitHub.
 You can commit your code using the following three commands (replace `<message>` with an actual message):